-Indifference to the poor, Harold Lewis reminds us, is not an option for the Christian.
+Indifference to people with low-income, Harold Lewis reminds us, is not an option for the Christian.
 That’s why generational poverty remains one of our impact areas at ECF.
 This complex, soul-touching issue requires holistic responses from our community.
 It involves education, economics, healthcare, spirituality, and community building.
 It’s why we support organizations like the Agape Youth and Family Center and the Community Helping Place.
 We partner with them and others who share the good work of breaking the vicious cycles of poverty that attempt to break us.

 Helminiak, Daniel A. 2020.
 “Material and Spiritual Poverty: A Postmodern Psychological Perspective on a Perennial Problem.”
 Journal of Religion and Health 59 (3): 1458-80.

 Lewis, Harold T. Christian Social Witness.
 Cowley Publications, 2001.